medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHEnvelopeReceipt.md

-## ehmiEnvelopeReceipt
+## ehmiSBDHEnvelopeReceipt

-The ehmiEnvelopeReceipt is the receipt mechanism for the ehmiSBDH.
+The ehmiSBDHEnvelopeReceipt is the receipt mechanism for the ehmiSBDH.

 - EHMI ReceiptAcknowledgement
 - EHMI ReceiptException